lbwanghr/AdditionalRoutes/README.md

 ## Q&A

-**1. I deleted an additional route, but nothing seems to happen, what's going on?**
+**1. I deleted an additional route, but that route still seems to be there, what's going on?**
 The routing table may not refresh immediately, but restarting your mac could help.